 In order to create a clean energy economy that will increase our Nation's prosperity, promote energy security, protect the interests of taxpayers, and safeguard the health of our environment, GSA will accomplish all requirements of E.O.
 13514 that apply to lease acquisition.

-570.117-2 Guiding principles for federal leadership in high performance and sustainable buildings.
+high performance and sustainable buildings.

 GSA is committed to the design, construction, operation, and maintenance of leased space that comply with all of the following Guiding Principles: